infinite-options/Caitlin-Backend/README.md

 ## Install

+0. Get the ServiceAccountMySpace.json file from the Google Drive.
 1. `npm install`
 2. `npm run build`
 3. compress everything except the /node_modules in the root directory to .zip file.